Getting the most out of mentoring

 • the human resources department at work

 There are also mentoring schemes run by charities and commercial organisations.
-Some are for specific groups like people with a disability or people from black, Asian or minority ethnic (BAME) backgrounds.
+Some are for specific groups like disabled people or people from black, Asian or minority ethnic (BAME) backgrounds.

 Some examples include: